-Aliswer The frequency of GMEC monitoring of outcomes of a Special Review will depend on the quality improvement goals, corrective actions, timelines, and process for GMEC monitoring of outcomes.
-A timeline for achievement of quality improvement goals. corrective actions, and GMEC monitoring should be included in the Special Review report.
-Institutional Resources What is an appropriate Resident/Fellow A Sponsoring Institution with more than one sponsored program must have a Forum for a Sponsoring Institution with Sponsoring Institution-wide forum where all residents and fellows can communicate programs triat are geographically distant from other programs? and excitation indifficient with other residents and reliows in the Sponsoffing Institution regardless of location.
+Question Answer The frequency of GMEC monitoring of outcomes of a Special Review will depend on the quality improvement goals, corrective actions, timelines, and process for GMEC monitoring of outcomes.
+A timeline for achievement of quality improvement goals, corrective actions, and GMEC monitoring should be included in the Special Review report.
+Institutional Resources What is an appropriate Resident/Fellow A Sponsoring Institution with more than one sponsored program must have a Forum for a Sponsoring Institution with Sponsoring Institution-wide forum where all residents and fellows can communicate programs that are geographically distant from and exchange information with other residents and fellows in the Sponsoring other programs?
+Institution, regardless of location.
 The forum may provide opportunities to communicate and exchange information in an in-person or remote format.
 A [Institutional Requirements: II.CII.C.2.]
-Sponsoring Institution may provide site-specific communication resources to supplement the required Sponsoring Institution-wide forum. - 1 What is meant by ready access to electronic Sponsoring Institutions are expected to provide access to medical literature that medical literature databases and specialty- supports patient care and education in compliance with ACGME requirements. /subspecialty-specific and other appropriate Access to medical literature cannot be solely restricted to physical locations with full-text reference material"? limited hours.
+Sponsoring Institution may provide site-specific communication resources to supplement the required Sponsoring Institution-wide forum.
+What is meant by "ready access to electronic Sponsoring Institutions are expected to provide access to medical literature that medical literature databases and specialty- supports patient care and education in compliance with ACGME requirements. /subspecialty-specific and other appropriate Access to medical literature cannot be solely restricted to physical locations with full-text reference material"? limited hours.
 Access to full-text reference materials may be provided online or in print, and may be supported by processes such as interlibrary loans.
 [Institutional Requirement: II.E.2.]
 The Learning and Working Environment What opportunities should residents/fellows Sponsoring Institutions should ensure that institutional mechanisms for and faculty members have for raising residents/fellows and faculty members to raise concerns confidentially do not rely concerns and providing feedback solely on individuals who have roles in the Sponsoring Institution's programs. confidentially to their Sponsoring Institution?
 [Institutional Requirement: III.A.]
-Do reports from the program director(s) The Sponsoring Institution must oversee resident/fellow clinical and educational work Institution regarding work hour violations monitoring process(es).
+Do reports from the program director(s) The Sponsoring Institution must oversee resident/fellow clinical and educational work and/or coordinator(s) to the Sponsoring hours in each ACGME-accredited program independently of the program's Institution regarding work hour violations monitoring process(es).
 It is not sufficient for institutional oversight process(es) to rely satisfy Institutional Requirements addressing solely on reports from program directors and/or coordinators to evaluate compliance